cmckenz87/ArcsFates/userGuide/docs/Campaign/12-Pirate.md

 ## FAQ / Errata

-??? question "<sup>[1]</sup>Sharing Rumors - Does the Agent placed by this card count as a Loyal piece?"
+??? question "Sharing Rumors - Does the Agent placed by this card count as a Loyal piece?"
     <a id="faq1"></a>Yes.
 This means the Agent's presence enables its owner to build, and it also means the Pirate cannot declare that there are no Rival pieces in the system.